cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

--   `model_ids`: List of the identifiers of the desired models, leave emtpy to retrieve all models.
+-   `model_ids`: List of the identifiers of the desired models, leave empty to retrieve all models.
 -   `models_count`: (optional) The desired number of models to be retrieved, leave empty (or set to 0) to retrieve all models matching the request.
 -   `model_handle`: (optional) Leave empty for the initial request, use previously provided `RetrieveModelsReply.next_model_handle` on the next calls to retrieve the next models.